jul-des/DL-AtCM/README.md

 ## Diagnosing atrial cardiomyopathy from 12 lead ECG with deep learning
 ![Overview](./Figure.png)

-This github contains the code to the paper: Diagnosing atrial cardiomyopathy from 12 lead ECG using deep learning.
-In this paper we finetune a ECG foundational model (ECG-FM) published by McKeen et al. to predict cardiac imaging markers of atrial cardiomyopathy.
+This github contains the code to the paper: **Diagnosing atrial cardiomyopathy from 12 lead ECG using deep learning (under review).** In this paper we finetune a ECG foundational model (ECG-FM) published by McKeen et al. to predict cardiac imaging markers of atrial cardiomyopathy.
 We call this model AtCM_CMR.
 We then show that the predicted imaging markers allow the prediction of atrial fibrillation, outperforming previous approaches.

 We compare against two baselines.
 One baseline is created by extracting P wave indices (PWI) from the ECGs.
 The PWI can be extracted using the Jupyter Notebook in the folder P wave indices.